The Metropolitan Museum of Art vs The Museum of Modern Art

 • Location

-Fortunately for you, Metropolitan Museum of Art tickets and Museum of Modern Art tickets are both options on the New York City Explorer Pass®.
-Save on these and other top NYC attractions vs. paying at the gate.
 If you’re a big art buff, other great art museums in New York include the Whitney Museum of American Art, the Guggenheim Museum, the two sister museums of the Met (Met Breuer and the Cloisters), and more.
-Get admission to some or all of these top museums with the New York City Explorer Pass!
+Get admission to some or all of these top museums with the Go City® New York pass.

 Both museums offer access to their permanent exhibits, gift shops, and dining facilities with general admission.
-Some specifics to each museum are included below.
+Some specifics of each museum are included below.

 The Met General Admission